 Yes!
 There will be childcare and children’s activities available all day on Sunday and Monday.
 Just check in at the information table when you arrive.

 I'm a member of the press - how can I get in touch with the organizers?

 Drop us a line here and we'll get back to you ASAP!

-The Boston local of The Industrial Workers of the World and Lucy Parsons Center for sponsoring this event!
+The Boston Local of the Industrial Workers of the World

 The IWW is actively campaigning to organize workers.
 We're also laying the groundwork for future union drives right here in Boston.
 Our plan is to build a new society, free from oppression, poverty and war, within the shell of the old, capitalist system that offers less and less to ordinary people.
 Dump the bosses off your back!
 Come join the One Big Union!